 |Commodities (physical, e.g., gold in a safe)||Realised capital gains||Taxable if net profit exceeds the 4% notional interest deduction||Yes|

 |Derivatives||All income||Taxable if net profit exceeds the 4% notional interest deduction||Yes|

 |Investment funds||Treated as transparent; investments of the fund are treated as being held directly by the legal entity||Yes (except pure stock or property funds)|

-The table illustrates that a Liechtenstein legal entity that is taxed as a PAS generally does not have any tax advantage over a regularly taxed company if it only holds shares, or real estate outside Liechtenstein.
+The table above illustrates that a Liechtenstein legal entity that is taxed as a PAS generally does not have any tax advantage over a regularly taxed company if it only holds shares, or real estate outside Liechtenstein.
 The reason is that even under regular taxation any income or capital gains produced by these asset classes will generally be tax-free anyway, provided that the hybrid mismatch rule and switchover rule set out above in Section II.ii do not apply.
-In the case of the other asset classes, whether taxation as a private asset structure is preferable over regular taxation depends on whether the asset classes yield more than the 4 per cent notional interest deduction applying in case of regular taxation.
+In the case of other asset classes, whether taxation as a PAS is preferable over regular taxation depends on whether the asset classes yield more than the 4 per cent notional interest deduction applying in the case of regular taxation.

 iv Taxation of individuals

 The Liechtenstein tax regime for the taxation of individuals combines income and wealth tax.
 The wealth tax is based on the notional income of currently 4 per cent of the taxpayer's assets, which is then subject to income tax in lieu of the real income from such assets (which is tax-free).
 There is an eight-stage scale for determining the income tax.